 -

-Creating collections of objects and images lies at the heart of my art practice.
+Creating collections of objects and images is a big part of my art practice.
 My girlfriend often likens me to the Disney character Wall-e, both of us embracing the well-known adage "One man's trash is another man's treasure."
 The objects and images I collect are usually found, some I’ve received as gifts, every now and then they’re self-made, and a very small number have been purchased or 'permanently borrowed'.
-Subsequently, these collected things find their rightful place in installations, performances, storytelling, drawings, photography, and printed matter.Educational
+It is a continuous process of collecting, archiving, and assigning new meanings to what is found, received, or created.
+These collected things find their rightful place in installations, performances, storytelling, drawings, photography, and printed matter.Project-based work

-On my website, you’ll find examples of commissioned workshops I’ve facilitated, as well as collaborative art projects I’ve participated in.
-I currently work as a kids art educator in and around Venlo, leading workshops that inspire kids to discover beauty in everyday life and imagine fantastical worlds and creatures.Writing
+On my website you’ll find all kinds of projects I’ve participated in.
+Ranging from exhibitions, collaborations, commissioned workshops I’ve facilitated, as well as educational art projects I’ve participated in.
+I occasionally work as a kids art educator in and around Venlo, leading workshops that inspire kids to discover beauty in everyday life and imagine fantastical worlds and creatures.Writing

-I believe my desire to make art, my will to be an artist, is actually a longing for a particular modus vivendi, a specific way of living.
-Gradually, I’ve come to see my life as a kind of bildungsroman in which art and culture are among the main driving forces.
-Life itself is, for me, a work of art, and vice versa—the artistic practice is a continuous, open-ended, and unfolding flux, a living organism.
-My loyalty and faithfulness lie in maintaining this open-ended process, keeping it flowing, practicing a labor of love.
+I believe my desire to make art, my will to be an artist, is really a longing for a particular modus vivendi—a specific way of living.
+Over time, I’ve come to understand my life as a kind of bildungsroman, with art and culture serving as central driving forces.
+For me, life itself is a work of art, and conversely, artistic practice is an ongoing, open-ended, unfolding process, a living organism in constant flux.
+My deepest commitment lies in sustaining this evolving journey, nurturing its flow, and embracing it as a labor of love.

 -

 I was born in 1993 and grew up in the south of Limburg, in the Netherlands.
 I currently live and work in Venlo, NL.
-I am an artist, kids' art educator, cook, and beekeeper.
+I am an artist, cook, and beekeeper.
+Also, I occasionally work as a kids art educator in and around Venlo, leading workshops that inspire kids to discover beauty in everyday life and imagine fantastical worlds and creatures.
 I very much love cinema, cooking and meditative and reflective practices like keeping a diary.
 Also, I love going to concerts, traveling, and spending time with my friends, family, and loved ones.

 After obtaining a propaedeutic diploma in 'Fine Art and Design Education' (2011-2013) at Fontys School of the Arts in Tilburg, I graduated cum laude in 2016 with a bachelor's degree in 'Fine Arts' (2013-2016) from the Maastricht Institute of Arts.
 Following that, I participated in 'POLIS - The Learning Community' (2016-2017), an experimental and educational artistic community.
 Lastly, I completed a master's degree in 'Arts and Culture' at Maastricht University (2018-2021).